This Icon of St. Caedmon is used with Fr. Serafim’s kind permission (Mull Monastery).

 * Middle earth means the world, the middle enclosure – which exists between heaven and hell.
 From Middle English middel-erde, and Old English middangeard.

-Here is a beautiful rendition of St. Caedmon’s Hymn by Peter Pringle sung in Anglo Saxon English.
+Here is another beautiful rendition of St. Caedmon’s Hymn by Peter Pringle sung in Anglo Saxon English and believe he composed the melody himself.